-Town of Natick- Request for Information
+Town of Norton- Request for Information

-Adult Use Marijuana Establishments
+Marijuana Retail Establishments

-The Town of Natick (the “Town”) invites interested parties (“Respondents”) to submit an application in response to this Request for Information (“RFI”) for individuals/companies seeking to operate an Adult Use Marijuana Establishment in the Town.
-Selected Respondent(s) may be invited to negotiate a Host Community Agreement with the Board of Selectmen (the “Board”) and move forward with the local permitting and licensing processes.
+The Town of Norton (the “Town”) invites interested parties (“Respondents”) to submit an application in response to this Request for Information (“RFI”) for individuals/companies seeking to operate an Marijuana Retail Establishment in the Town.
+Selected Respondent(s) may be invited to negotiate a Host Community Agreement with the Select Board (the “Board”) and move forward with the local permitting and licensing processes.

-This is not a binding Request for Proposals (RFP), but an invitation for interested parties to submit an “Adult Use Marijuana Establishment Plan” to the Town.
+This is not a binding Request for Proposals (RFP), but an invitation for interested parties to submit an “Marijuana Retail Establishment Plan” to the Town.
 The Town will use the RFI submittals to gauge interest and determine suitability of Respondents.
 Following analysis of the RFI submittals, the Town reserves the right to enter into negotiations with Respondents to the RFI for a Host Community Agreement.
 Respondents interested in any available licenses issued by the Cannabis Control Commission should follow this process.

-The RFI is available at https://www.natickma.gov/1556/Regulation-of-Adult-Use-Recreational-Mar
+The RFI is available at (insert location)

+Deadline for Responses

-The Town is accepting responses for any available licenses issued by the Cannabis Control Commission.
-The deadline for submission of the RFI is as follows:
+Under the Town’s Zoning Bylaw, there is a limit of two (2) adult use marijuana retail establishments permitted.
+The Town is accepting responses for available Marijuana Retailer licenses issued by the Cannabis Control Commission.
+The deadline for submission of the RFI is (insert date).